Updated September 2023

 We will keep data for only as long as it makes sense to do.

 We retain basic information about participants in NYO activities indefinitely for statistical and archival purposes.
-Sensitive information about individual participants (including health and welfare information and data relating to financial need) is only retained whilst the individual is actively involved in NYO activities and for up to one year after their last interaction.
+Sensitive information about individual participants (including health and welfare information) is only retained whilst the individual is actively involved in NYO activities and for up to one year after their last interaction.

 We keep data about supporters and donors under active review.
 If we haven’t heard from a supporter in two years, we may contact them to check if they still wish to receive information from NYO.
 If we do not hear back, we will no longer attempt to keep in contact.